sudden-network/action-agent/README.md

 # Codex Worker

-Composite GitHub Action that runs Codex CLI from issues and issue comments.
+GitHub Action (Node) that runs Codex CLI from issues and issue comments.

 ## What this does